renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-21-my-first-data-science-interview.md

 ![cust_summ](https://user-images.githubusercontent.com/63553829/90937527-5154a200-e3dd-11ea-8b3c-dddbb734cc80.png)

 5 - The fifth and last question was to calculate the table "customer_metrics" with the following variables: customer_id, department, total_sales, total_quantity, product_name (most sold product per customer), and price_median.
-Here some variables were already calcualted, so we can use table "customer_summary", as we have been doing in a cascade since the beginning.
+Here some variables were already calculated, so we can use table "customer_summary", as we have been doing in a cascade since the beginning.
 For the *product_name*, I had to first *groupby* and *count()*, *reset_index*, *sort_values* by *store_id* (in this case, as result from the previous step, the variable could be any), *groupby* again, and select the *first()* row.
 Here is the code:

 ```javascript
 customer_metrics = customer_summary.copy()